oceanprotocol/docs/building-with-ocean/build-a-marketplace/forking-ocean-market.md

 # Forking and running Ocean Market locally

-Have you ever thought about monetizing the data that your organization generates?
-You might imagine that this involves dealing with data brokers, but with Ocean you can sell your data directly to your customers with no third party in-between.
+One of the best use cases for Ocean is running your own marketplace and monetizing your digital assets.
+With Ocean you can sell your data directly to your customers with no third party in-between, no need to speak to data with data brokers.
 Ocean makes this all super easy for you with some pretty cool tech under the hood.
+Furthermore, an Ocean powered market isn't just limited to selling data, you can use it for selling any type of digital asset!

 Using Ocean Market is already a big improvement on the alternatives that are out there, but it gets even better.
 Ocean Market is completely open-source and made freely available under the Apache 2 license.
 This means that you can fork Ocean Market and set up your own data marketplace in just a few steps.
 This guide will walk you through the process, you’ll be surprised how easy it is.
 No prior blockchain knowledge is required!